- Docente: Giulia Cimini

 PART II: Seminars

 This second part (the upper part of the Y) consists of seminars focused on specific topics in IR.
-The class will be divided into two more or less equal-sized groups (Group A and Group B), each of which will separately attend 14 hours (7 seminars).
+Students will be divided into two approximately equal-sized groups (Group A and Group B), each of which will separately attend 14 hours of seminars (7 classes).

 Flexibility and changes on the structure of the course might take place due to emergency contingencies as well as suggestions from students.